objornstad/epimdr/README.md

 allapps3.R -- A file containing source code for all shiny-apps in book (as well as some others)

-rcode.zip -- A file containing all the rcode chunks in the book numbered by chapter-section-chunk.

 mov/ -- web-optimized animated gif's for the book.

 The EPIMDR-package